 Gay Resorts and Hotels in Mykonos

 Elysium is a gay hotel in Mykonos, known for being the most gay friendly place in Greece.
+(Check out our full gay guide to Mykonos).

 It has a swimming pool with panoramic views of Mykonos town and guests can use the hotel’s gym and hot tub.